kubernetes/community/contributors/guide/issue-triage.md

 Opening new issues and leaving comments on other people's issues are possible for all contributors.
 However, permission to assign specific labels (e.g. `triage`), change milestones, or close other contributors issues is only granted to the author of an issue, assignees, and organization members.
 For this reason, we use a bot to manage labelling and triaging.
 For a full list of commands and permissions, see the [Prow command reference page](https://go.k8s.io/bot-commands).

 ### Gubernator
 [Gubernator](https://gubernator.k8s.io/pr) offers a dashboard that tells you which pull requests are waiting for your feedback and which PRs are waiting for the contributor to respond.
+Please note that Gubernator only shows *pull requests*.
+You will not see which issues are assigned to you.

 This tool is also a frontend for displaying Kubernetes test results stored in GCS.
 Please visit [sig-testing's extensive documentation](https://github.com/kubernetes/community/blob/362bc1c406a604dbe6a56e60146a67fcce56d5cf/contributors/devel/sig-testing/gubernator.md) on the benefits it offers, such as simplifying the debugging process by automating many of the steps commonly taken in searching through logs to track down failures, and displaying relevant logs.